SaerTrial/SaerTrial.github.io/_posts/2024-12-14-static-program-analysis.md

  "overview of must and may analysis").

-This question actually comes down to propagation direction, where must analysis kicks off from the greatest element of its partial set, and vice versus.
+This question actually comes down to propagation direction, where must analysis kicks off from the greatest element of its partial set, and vice versa.
 Ant analysis flows unsafe facts towards safe facts.
 A further question is how to identify if the greatest/lowest element holds safe or unsafe facts?
 I had no idea early but later realize that truthiness is a principal for judgement.
 When it comes to must analysis, its greatest element represents the meaning that all () must (), and the lowest one shows that none () must ().
 The content in brackets depends on a question that the analysis answers.
 From a truthiness perspective, we could kind of feel that the meaning of the greatest element is unsafe because there may be false positives, while that of the lowest one is too safe because many positive facts are excluded and a few of them are left.
 In order words, the judgement behind "none () must ()" is safe without including any wrong results, but useless.
 So, we do not want to see our analysis reach there.
 This also reflects on why we only focus on the greatest fixed point for must analysis even though there are other fixed points available as well.

 Once we know which element is utilized as a starting point, the kind of the fixed is understood according to fixed-point theorem.
 If we apply a transfer function to the greatest point, then the fixed point corresponds to be greatest.
 Furthermore, regarding must analysis, its operator in lattice is meet (intersection), indicating that only true facts are left through propagation, thus the greatest fixed point is the lower bound.